hasshe/railway-stats/README.md

 - Trip info queries cached in-memory using [Caffeine](https://github.com/ben-manes/caffeine).
 - Metrics queries cached in-memory using Caffeine for fast chart rendering.
 Metrics cache is cleared and repopulated nightly at 23:59 for all station pairs.
+- **Admin users can clear both caches instantly from the admin panel.**
 - Configurable via properties or YAML:
   - `tripinfo.cache.expiry.hours`, `tripinfo.cache.max-size`
   - `metrics.cache.max-size`